OlivierFL/Floch_Olivier_8_19062021/doc/Authentication-EN.md

 - The _User class_ is a Doctrine entity, and in this project all the User's data is stored in the database, in the `user` table.
 - An attribute from the _User class_ is needed to uniquely identify a user, which is the __email__ in this project.
 This parameter can be modified in `config/packages/security.yaml`, under the `providers` key.
 - In order to enable Symfony to check for user uniqueness (when validating forms for user creation/update for example), the `@UniqueEntity("email")` annotation must be present in the _User class_.
 In Symfony 5.3, a new method `getUserIdentifier()` is used to get the unique identifier for the user.
 In this project, this method returns the user's __email__.
-- For a security purpose, user's __password__ must be hashed before it's stored in the database.
+- For a security purpose, the user's __password__ must be hashed before it's stored in the database.
 To enable password hashing in Symfony, under the `password_hashers` key in `security.yaml`, an `algorithm` key must be defined.
 Per default, the `auto` option is set, which lets Symfony choose the best algorithm available (in Symfony 5.3 the algorithm is _bcrypt_).
 - When password hashing is needed in the code, e.g. when creating a new user, simply inject the `UserPasswordHasherInterface` as a service with dependency injection, and then use it like this :

   ```php